The rules of any given tabletop game do not have to be limited to what is listed in the rulebook.

 The game One Thousand Blank White Cards is almost nothing but house rules; it's part of what makes it fun.
 To clarify, it's played like this: each player receives a hand of completely blank cards (five or seven, usually).
 At any time, a player may take a blank card and write its rules on it (along with drawing a picture of stick figures).
 Once a card has been written on, it can be played, and the rules written on it take effect.
 The house rule "no cards that allow one player to win instantly" is usually declared up front.

 Once upon a time, house rules were the only way to have a M:tG game with more than two people.
-Also, rules taken for granted today like the 4-card limit and play or draw started as house rules.
+Also, rules taken for granted today like the limit of 4 of each card and "play or draw" (the choice between going first or being able to draw an extra card) started as house rules.